1. What space have you got?

 It really doesn’t matter if you’ve got acres or just a small patio with some pots, you can still grow some delicious food when starting a kitchen garden.

 One thing you will need to consider when deciding how to use the space you have though is where gets the most sunlight.
 Whilst some plant can thrive within the shade, sunlight is key to helping most things grow.

 Over time you’ll learn & understand how the sun moves throughout your space not only during the day but throughout the seasons too.

 If your space is large enough & you’d like to grow things in the ground then check to see what type of soil you have.
-Soils can be wet, dry, clay-like or fine, understand what you have & learn what would be best suited for it.
+Soils can be wet, dry, clay-like or fine, some are more acidic, understand what you have & learn what would be best suited for it.
 This will also help you decide whether or not you want to grow directly into the ground or in beds or containers instead.

 Another thing to consider is the use of a greenhouse.
 Some plants prefer the heat that we just don’t get much of here in the UK.
 It’s not essential to have but it can be useful to invest in one if you’re looking to grow things tomatoes, chillies, peppers, cucumbers etc.

 Greenhouses can be very expensive though so a good place to start would be to try a small, pop-up one to see if you enjoy growing in this way.

 Perhaps the hardest part of all is deciding exactly what it is that you’d like to grow when starting a kitchen garden.
 Once you figured out your space, this will help massively, for example, if your limited for space then you might want to stick to things that can be grown easily from pots rather than in the ground (herbs, tomatoes, potatoes, lettuce etc.).